glouppe/info8006-introduction-to-ai/lecture2.md

 ---

+class: middle

-# Properties of greedy search
+## Properties of greedy search

 - *Completeness*:
     - No, unless we prevent cycles (more on this later).